matejc/rf-novnc/README.md

 #### ROBOT_ARGS

 Provide CLI arguments to the robot command.
-If you want to include tests with specific tags, in this example use `--include smoke` to run only tests with tag `smoke`.
+If you want to include tests with specific tags.
+For example use `--include smoke` to run only tests with tag `smoke`.

 ### Volumes